zerotier/docs/docs/rules.md

 ### Traffic Observation and Interception {#353trafficobservationandinterceptionaname3_5_3a}

-Here’s a simple rule to monitor everything:
+Here's a simple rule to monitor everything:

     # Send a copy of EVERY packet on both sender and receiver side to ZeroTier address "deadbeef11".
     tee -1 deadbeef11;

-That’s going to flood `deadbeef11` with two full copies of every single packet, since it will match on both the sender and the recipient side.
+That's going to flood `deadbeef11` with two full copies of every single packet, since it will match on both the sender and the recipient side.
 A less bandwidth-intensive security monitor setup might look like this: